 Corrections components also receive significant support from the Group of Friends of Corrections in Peace Operations.
 The Group of Friends is an international platform for UN Member States and their correctional services to connect on correctional policies, practices and activities, to advise and support corrections work in United Nations peace operations.

 The Central African Republic has made progress in implementation of key aspects of the peace agreement, including in national level accountability processes for serious human rights violations and breaches of the agreement.
-The country’s Special Criminal Court which was operationalized in 2018, and has been mandated to investigate and prosecute international crimes committed in CAR since 2003, advanced investigations into priority cases; authorities finalized a strategic justice sector reform policy; and developed a de-militarization strategy for prisons.
-A national strategy on the demilitarization of the penitentiary system was adopted by the Government of CAR in January 2019.
+The country’s Special Criminal Court which was operationalized in 2018, and has been mandated to investigate and prosecute international crimes committed in CAR since 2003, advanced investigations into priority cases; national authorities finalized a strategic justice sector reform policy; and a national strategy on the demilitarization of the penitentiary system was adopted by the Government of CAR in January 2019.

 In Mali, the United Nations has supported the Specialized Judicial Unit against Terrorism and Transnational Organized Crime on management of investigations, including cases of serious attacks against United Nations peacekeepers.
-There has been increased community engagement and the provision of rule of law services: 16 out of 19 courts are partially operational in northern and central Mali.
-Sixty persons have been tried by the Pôle Judiciaire Spécialisé in Mali, with jurisdiction over atrocity crimes, terrorism and transnational crimes.
+There has been increased community engagement and the provision of rule of law services in conflict-affected areas: 21 out of 23 courts are partially operational in northern and central Mali.
+Over 140 persons have been tried by the Pôle Judiciaire Spécialisé in Mali, with jurisdiction over atrocity crimes, terrorism and transnational crimes.

 In South Sudan, United Nations supported mobile courts to extend state authority and delivery of justice in conflict-affected and under-served regions, including for rape survivors.
 More than 290 cases of serious crimes are being heard for the first time since 2014, in a context where the absence of criminal accountability continues to undermine political efforts to resolve the conflict.

-In Haiti, support has been provided to the Haitian Direction de l'administration pénitentiaire to strengthen their operational and management capacities.
-Both MINUJUSTH and BINUH have assisted the Haitian authorities to draft and implement a new Prison Law and a Strategic Development Plan (2017 – 2021), and to establish a prison inquiry commission to address deaths in custody.
+In Haiti, the approval of the Criminal Code in July 2020 and the Code of Criminal Procedure in December 2020 represents a landmark achievement, after over a decade of engagement, towards a more progressive and humane approach to enforcing the law and advancing justice sector reform, including by transforming imprisonment for minor crimes into an exception.
+Both MINUJUSTH and BINUH have also assisted the Haitian authorities to draft and implement a new Prison Law and a Strategic Development Plan (2017 – 2021), and to establish a prison inquiry commission to address deaths in custody.